codeharbour/cycle-js/README.md

 # todo

-* Finish nearest cafe page
-* Add cafe functionality

-# bugs

 * No caching of data for better mobile data usage
 * No form validation
 * Places and ratings should be stored for offline use.
 * Fix JST build task
 * Resolve some of the jsint warnings
 * Views should persist for the life of the app.
+* switch to native maps for cordova app
+* Create SVG for app icons